-The Calidi Biotherapeutics platform leverages autologous or allogeneic cells, combined with a proprietary oncolytic virus payload, which prevents the viral elimination by patient’s immune system, and facilitates initial viral amplification and expansion at the tumor sites.
+The Calidi Biotherapeutics platform leverages allogeneic stem cell loaded with vaccinia virus, which prevents the viral elimination by patient’s immune system.
+The vaccinia virus and virus-encoded proteins amplify inside the stem cell and facilitates initial viral amplification and expansion at the tumor sites.
 This process is accompanied by immunogenic cell death of cancer cells leading to efficient induction of potent anti-tumor immune responses.
 (See image below)

-Therefore, the combined effect of efficient cell-based delivery, direct cancer cell killing by the oncolytic viruses, and induction of anti-tumor immunity are responsible for the potent anti-tumor efficacy of this approach not only at the injected tumor site but also at distant metastatic tumor sites.
-(See image below)
+The combined effect of efficient cell-based delivery and potentiation of virus, direct eradication of cancer cells by the oncolytic viruses, and induction of anti-tumor immunity are responsible for the potent anti-tumor efficacy of this approach not only at the injected tumor site but also at distant metastatic tumor sites.

-Calidi Biotherapeutics has also developed a method validating the use of our cells in both autologous and allogeneic settings.
+Calidi Biotherapeutics has also developed a method validating the use of our cells in allogeneic settings.
 Compatibility was verified by analyzing the ability of our cells to amplify and deliver the oncolytic virus in the presence of a patient’s immune system components.
-Calidi’s stem cell-based delivery platform can overcome serum-induced inactivation of oncolytic Vaccinia Virus (VV), thus dramatically enhancing the treatment efficacy.
-Therapies initially under development for prostate cancer, triple-negative breast cancer, and melanoma, which are all currently underserved by available treatments.
+Calidi’s stem cell-based delivery platform has been shown to overcome serum-induced inactivation of oncolytic Vaccinia Virus (VV), thus dramatically enhancing the treatment efficacy.
+We are currently investigating multiple indications including in-transit melanoma, castrate-resistant metastatic prostate cancer, triple-negative breast cancer, and bladder cancer all non-responsive to most currently available treatments.